raphaelsty/cherche/docs/index.md

 </div>
 <br>

 Cherche allows creating a neural search pipeline using retrievers and pre-trained language models as rankers.
-We dedicated Cherche to small to medium-sized corpora.
 Cherche's main strength is its ability to build diverse and end-to-end pipelines.

 ![Alt text](img/doc.png)